CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 - [Setting up dev environment](./run_your_service.html#setting-up-dev-environment)

 ## Build your first service
 This section will guide you through the bare minimum steps required to create a running, but functionally useless service.
-Each sub-section below outlines the steps required for each of the different files required to create an AssemblyLine service.
+Each sub-section below outlines the steps required for each of the different files required to create an Assemblyline service.
 All files created in the following sub-sections must be placed in a common directory, for example `result_sample`.

 ### Service Python code
 Create a Python file named `result_sample.py` with the following contents.